Theatre West: History

 The company is a democratic membership company, run by an artistic board of directors elected by the membership.
 In addition to producing plays, the theatre presents workshops for actors, writers, musical comedy performers, and students of William Shakespeare, and a special two-year free training class for young professionals, the associate membership.
 Membership is primarily by audition (for actors) and script submission (for writers).
 Current artistic moderators for the workshops are Arden Teresa Lewis (actors), Doug Haverty and Christine DiGiovanni (writers), Anthony Grupposo (musical comedy), and Nick McDow (Shakespeare).
-The managing director is Eugene J. Hutchins.
-The current Artistic Board of Directors is composed of established Los Angeles-based actors/writers/directors and includes Garry Kluger, Rick Simone, Ashlet Taylor, Ernest McDaniel, Michael Van Duzer, and Dina Morrone.
+The managing director is Lindsay Lefler.
+The current Artistic Board of Directors is composed of established Los Angeles-based actors/writers/directors and includes Rick Simone, David Mingrino, Constance Mellors, Laura James, Michael Van Duzer, and Dina Morrone.

-Among Theatre West productions are Mornings at Seven with Betty Garrett, Marvin Kaplan, and Malachi Throne, Patrick Hamilton's Gaslight, an original adaptation, Acting - The First Six Lessons starring Beau Bridges and Emily Bridges, James Goldman's The Lion in Winter starring Jim Beaver and Bridget Hanley, Beaver's own play Verdigris, Rod Serling's Requiem for a Heavyweight, Charlie Mount's political thriller The Leather Apron Club, and Garry Michael Kluger's A Thorn In The Family Paw, Steve Nevil's comedy The Night Forlorn, or Waitin' on Godsford.
+Among Theatre West productions are Morning's at Seven with Betty Garrett, Marvin Kaplan, and Malachi Throne, Patrick Hamilton's Gaslight, an original adaptation, Acting - The First Six Lessons starring Beau Bridges and Emily Bridges, James Goldman's The Lion in Winter starring Jim Beaver and Bridget Hanley, Beaver's own play Verdigris, Rod Serling's Requiem for a Heavyweight, Charlie Mount's political thriller The Leather Apron Club, and Garry Michael Kluger's A Thorn In The Family Paw, Steve Nevil's comedy The Night Forlorn, or Waitin' on Godsford.
 Theatre West reopened on September 24 after being closed due to the Covid-19 pandemic with the world premiere of Our Man in Santiago by Mark Wilding.